Moving More Loads as an OTR Independent Contractor: 5 Tips

-If you make it a habit of delivering loads late, either because you’re stopping at the truck stop too often, you’re sightseeing or you’re simply waking up late and leaving late, your fleet manager may be hesitant to put a high-value load on you.
+If you make it a habit of delivering loads late, either because you’re stopping at the truck stop too often, you’re sightseeing or you’re simply waking up late and leaving late, your dispatcher may be hesitant to put a high-value load on you.
 If they don’t know when you’re going to deliver or get the next load, they don’t want to risk burning a bridge with a customer.

 Be reliable by utilizing your clock and planning your trips.
 Know when you need to wake up, where you need to stop for the day and where you need to deliver and pick up your loads.

 Be sure that you’re always factoring in weather and unexpected delays.
-If you do happen to be late, let your fleet manager know as soon as possible.
+If you do happen to be late, let your dispatcher know as soon as possible.
 They can call the customer for you and update them.
 The sooner the customer is notified, the better chance of getting a delivery time that works for you.